Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Alert.

-You have heightened your senses over the potential of a normal mortal being. you gain the following benefits:
+You have heightened your senses over the potential of a normal mortal being.

 * While you aren't Incapacitated and can at least hear or smell, you have blindsight up to 30ft.
 * If you play with the optional rules flanking creatures don't get the benefits of flanking you.